-- 1 Insert the CD-ROM into your operating system's CD-ROM drive. - 2 Change to the x:\db2\language\install directory on the CD-ROM where x: is the CD-ROM drive and language is the two-character file name that represents your language (for example, en for English; Table 18 on page 220 lists the file name for each available language). - 3 Run the migration check utility, db2ckmig, using the following command:
+- 1 Insert the CD-ROM into your operating system's CD-ROM drive. - Note: If your operating system is Windows NT 4.0 or Windows 95, the setup program is started automatically via the operating system's autorun facility.
+Do not proceed with the install.
+Instead, cancel and proceed to the next step. - 2 Change to the x:\db2\/anguage\install directory on the CD-ROM where x: is the CD-ROM drive and language is the two-character file name that represents your language (for example, en for English; Table 17 on page 220 lists the file name for each available language).

+3 Run the migration check utility, db2ckmig, using the following command:

-database Specifies an alias name of a database to be verified. /e Specifies that all cataloged databases are to be verified. /I Specifies a target file to keep a list of errors and warnings generated for the scanned database.
+database Specifies an alias name of a database to be verified. --- --

+- /e Specifies that all cataloged databases are to be verified. - /I Specifies a target file to keep a list of errors and warnings generated for the scanned database.
 A path may be specified, but it must exist.
-This is a required parameter. /u Is an optional parameter that specifies the user ID used to connect to the database. /p Is an optional parameter that specifies the password of the user ID used to connect to the database.

-Note: You can run the db2ckmig utility on remote systems; the database parameter must specify the alias name of the remote database.
+This is a required parameter. - /u Is an optional parameter that specifies the user ID used to connect to the database. - /p Is an optional parameter that specifies the password of the user ID used to connect to the database. - Note: You can run the db2ckmig utility on remote systems; the database parameter must specify the alias name of the remote database.
 The file will be written on your local system.

 4 The utility produces a log file.
-If there are errors, see Table 8 on page 123 for suggested corrective actions.
+If there are errors, see Table 7 on page 123 for suggested corrective actions.
 Once the errors have been corrected, re-run the db2ckmig utility to ensure that the databases are ready to be migrated.

-Table 8 (Page 1 of 2).
-Correcting Error Message ges Error Action A database is in Backup pending state Perform a backup of the database.
+Table 7 (Page 1 of 2).
+Correcting Error Messages Error Action A database is in Backup pending state Perform a backup of the database.
 A database is in Roll-forward pending state Recover the database as required; perform or resume a Roll-forward Database to end of log and stop.
 Table space ID not in normal state Recover the database and table space as required; perform or resume a Roll-forward Database to end of logs and stop.
 A database is in Database transaction inconsistent state Restart the database to return it to a consistent state.
 The database contains database objects that have a schema name of SYSCAT, SYSSTAT, or SYSFUN These schema names are reserved for the Version 5 database manager.
 To correct this error, do the following: 1 Back up the database.
 2 Export the data from the database object (catalogs or tables).
 3 Drop the object.
 4 Recreate the object with the corrected schema name.
 5 Import/Load the data into the object.
 6 Run db2ckmig against the database again, ensuring that the database passes the db2ckmig check.
 7 Make a backup copy of the database.